-2nd Workshop on Generative and Neurosymbolic AI in Software Engineering (GenSE 2025)
+3nd Workshop on Generative and Neurosymbolic AI in Software Engineering (GenSE 2026)

 Important dates

-- Camera-ready version: December 9 2024 (AoE)
+• Camera-ready version: December 12 2025 (AoE)

 Motivation

-Generative methods have significantly shaped the field of Artificial Intelligence (AI), starting with the release of ChatGPT, followed by GPT-4, and extending to open-source models like Llama-3.
+Generative methods have significantly shaped the field of Artificial Intelligence (AI), starting with the release of ChatGPT, followed by GPT-4, GPT-5 and extending to open-source models like Llama-3 and the Llama-4 herd of models.
 Many of these developments stem from advancements in the transformer architecture.
 When a transformer is trained with a large amount of textual or multi-modal data, which can result in models with millions of parameters, it is referred to as a Large Language Model (LLM).
-Although the transformer architecture and the underlying attention mechanism originated in the field of machine translation, most current applications have become popular as chatbots.
+Although the transformer architecture and the underlying attention mechanism originated in the field of machine translation, most current applications have become popular as chatbots or copilots.
 These applications have also demonstrated that generative models can not only process natural language very well but also generate code in common programming languages like Python or Java (e.g., Codex or AlphaCode).
 The automatic generation of computer code based on a description in natural language can be considered as the first application of generative AI in software development.
-However, the practical use of generative models carries important risks, since the correctness and reliability of such models’ outputs cannot be guaranteed.
-In high-risk applications like healthcare, this can have catastrophic consequences.
-In software development, the use of generative models may result in software bugs or security vulnerabilities.
-Currently, various approaches, such as evaluation frameworks, integrating tools into the LLM output, and causality, are being investigated to prevent these problems.
-The combination of symbolic learning and reasoning methods with deep learning systems is referred to as neuro-symbolic AI.
-These approaches are particularly promising when it comes to making the results of generative AI reliable and explainable by incorporating structured domain knowledge and logical reasoning methods.
+Recently, reasoning models like DeepSeek R1 have proven to be extremely helpful at solving tasks for which automatic verification is possible, like computer programming and math.

 Goals of the Workshop